georgesittas/rlfap-solver/README.md

 ## CSP Modelling

 The variables of this problem are the radio links, their domains are frequency ranges and the associated (binary) constraints are of the form
-|x - y| > k, where x and y are variables and k is a positive integer (interference threshold).
-The goal is to find an assignment such that all
-of the constraints are satisfied for a given instance of the problem.
+`|x - y| > k`, where x and y are variables and k is a positive integer (interference threshold).
+The goal is to find an assignment such that all of the constraints are satisfied for a given instance of the problem.

 ## Implementation